ambikasam/coursera/data-analysis/03-getting-and-cleaning-data/project/codebook.md

 Transformations
 ==========
-The transformations of raw data to tidy data set is captured in [README.md](https://github.com/ambikasam/coursera/blob/master/data-analysis/03-getting-and-cleaning-data/project/README.md) file, under section "Script > The flow of the script".
+The transformations of raw data to tidy data set is captured here - [section "Script > The flow of the script" in README.md](https://github.com/ambikasam/coursera/tree/master/data-analysis/03-getting-and-cleaning-data/project#the-flow-of-the-script).
 Also, [run_analysis.R](https://github.com/ambikasam/coursera/blob/master/data-analysis/03-getting-and-cleaning-data/project/run_analysis.R) is the script which tranforms the raw data (test and train data sets) to the final tiday data set.
 After processing this file, there will be a new file generated called "final.txt".
 This file will contain the final tidy data set.

 References